microsoft/coyote/docs/index.md

 out because they are often not easily reproduced in any sort of predictable manner.

-Coyote solves this problem giving you an environment where concurrency bugs can be systematically found and reliably reproduced in a debugger -- allowing developers to fully understood and fix the core problem.
+Coyote solves this problem giving you an environment where concurrency bugs can be systematically found and reliably reproduced in a debugger -- allowing developers to fully understand them and fix the core problem.

 ## Fearless coding for concurrent software